 ARTICLE 18: To see if the Town will vote to transfer \$20,000 from free cash into the OPEB Trust Fund, or take any action relative thereto.

-SUBMITTED BY: Treasurer SELECTBOARD RECOMMENDATION: 3-0 FINANCE COMMITTEE RECOMMENDATION: 4-0 (1 absent) ARTICLE 19: To see if the Town will vote to transfer \$12,811 from free cash to the general fund for partial debt service for the Highway Garage Facility, or take any action relative thereto.
+ARTICLE 19: To see if the Town will vote to transfer \$12,811 from free cash to the general fund for partial debt service for the Highway Garage Facility, or take any action relative thereto.